 - The data exclude any tax incentives.

 - Neither wind (nor solar) has any fuel or carbon price volatility risk: a significant advantage when compared with gas without CCS.

 The US EIA’s 2020 LCOE analysis of new generation resources, estimates an offshore wind cost of $115/MWh for projects entering service in 2025.
 We believe this is on the high side for a number of reasons.

 a) Maryland: In 2017, Deepwater Wind (now part of Ørsted) and US Wind, an Italian firm, earlier this year won a Maryland tender to build America’s first commercial-scale wind farm.
 The tender was awarded at a price of $131.93/MWh and US Wind is planning construction start in 2019 with commissioning in 2020.

 c) United Kingdom: In September 2017, Ørsted (then called DONG Energy) won a U.K. contract to build the world’s largest offshore wind farm – of 1,386 MW – at a price of GBP 57.50/MWh or $77.34 at current exchange rates.
 It is expected to be operational in 2022.

 d) Other Europe: offshore wind contracts have seen sharp falls in the last few years and just this year have started to be offered on a merchant (i.e. zero-subsidy) basis.
 In April 2017 Ørsted (then DONG Energy) was awarded two zero-subsidy offshore wind contracts – each of 240 MW – in the German North Sea.
 They will be commissioned in 2024.
-In December; Shell, Statoil, Vattenfall Group and others were among companies which submitted zero-subsidy bids to build a 700 MW wind project offshore Holland by 2022.
+In December of that year; Shell, Statoil, Vattenfall Group and others were among companies which submitted zero-subsidy bids to build a 700 MW wind project offshore Holland by 2022.